Policy-based Scheduling

 The external IP of the frontend service will lead you to the main page of the Guestbook application.

-If you are running this tutorial on Kind clusters, you can use kubectl port-forward
+If you are running this tutorial on Kind clusters, please follow the remaining steps in this section.

-to be able to access the application on a local browser:
+to be able to access the application on a local browser.

 - Get the Kubeconfig of the target Kind workload cluster: